Layers

 Basemap layers

-The basemap styles service provides a number of vector tile and image tile basemap layers that you can use to build different types of mapping applications.
+The provides a number of vector tile and image tile basemap layers that you can use to build different types of mapping applications.
 Each of the basemap styles is defined in an enumeration.
 For example, you can use the Navigation style to create an application that supports driving directions, or you can use Imagery to create an application that displays a real-world view of the earth.

 Add a vector tile basemap